Did you know?

 Melanogrammus Aeglefinus, commonly known as Haddock, is a salt-water fish that resembles the cod and shares commonalities such as a chin barbel, two anal and three dorsal fins.
-In Greek, “Melanogrammus” translates to “black line” for the distinct line that Haddock possesses.
+In Greek, “Melanogrammus” translates to “black line” for the distinct line that they possess.
 The name “Aeglefinus” is derived from églefin, the French word for Haddock.

 It is the sole surviving species of its genera and a kind of ray-fin fish that belongs to the real cod family.
-The main visual difference that distinguishes Haddock from Cods is the lighter colors and dark patches.
+The main visual difference that distinguishes it from Cods is the lighter colors and dark patches.
 Among the fish taken by trawls, Haddock may be cod’s commercial rival in significance.
+From its preferred habitat on the seabed to its role as a valuable food source, let’s delve into its world and discover what makes this fish so significant.

 Appearance

-The Haddock has a tiny mouth that does not reach underneath the eyeball, and because the top and bottom profiles of its face are both slightly convex and vertical, the snout has a distinctive wedge-shaped aspect.
-On the chin, Haddocks have a little barbel.
+The Haddock has a tiny mouth that does not reach underneath the eyeball, and because the top and bottom profiles of its face are both slightly convex and vertical.
+On the chin, they have a little barbel.
 The first of the three dorsal fins is triangular in form.
 All in all, Haddock is a moderate fish, weighing around 3-5 lbs and ranging in length from 1-3 ft.

 Diet

 Haddocks are carnivorous fish, and the majority of their food is invertebrates that move slowly along the seafloor.
 They prey on fish, including herring, capelin, hake, and eels, in addition to gobies and sprats.
-In particular, during the winter, shellfish, sea urchins, brittle stars, and worms are essential prey items for Haddock.
+In particular, during the winter, shellfish, sea urchins, brittle stars, and worms are their essential prey items.

 Haddocks rely mostly on copepods, krill, decapod larvae, and copepods when they are still in their larvae stage.
 Although they continue to consume pelagic species like krill, they eventually rely on benthic invertebrates to get more and more significant as they develop.